“A smile is a curve that sets everything straight.”- Phyllis Diller

 Who are orthodontists?

-Visit the Association of Orthodontist (Singapore) website to find out more on the differences between an orthodontist and a dentist.
+Visit the Association Of Orthodontist Singapore website to find out more about the differences between an orthodontist and a dentist.

 What is a “Malocclusion”?

 Malocclusion is the term used to describe a misalignment of the jaws and teeth.
 This can be due to a skeletal component, a dental component or a combination of both.

 A skeletal malocclusion occurs when one jaw does not line up with the other, or when the jaw is too big or too small for the teeth.
 A dental malocclusion occurs when the teeth are out of crowded, turned or spread out.
 This can happen with or without a jaw problem.

 The benefits of having straight teeth are numerous: